©2023 OnPay, Inc.

 Once you have all your withholding figured out, there are a series of quarterly and annual payroll tax filings you’ll need to perform.
 But before you write out your paychecks, you’ll need to calculate and withhold California state taxes as well.

 Now that we’re done with federal income taxes, let’s tackle California state taxes.
 The State of California wins for the highest top marginal income tax in the country.
 It’s a progressive income tax, meaning the more money your employees make, the higher the income tax.
-The following graph gives insight into the varied tax rates in place for single filers.
+The following graph provides insight into the varied tax rates in place for single filers.

 California Taxable Income | Rate |